|Elliott Sound Products||Sinewave Oscillators|

 No descriptions are provided for common function generator ICs.
 Basic function generators have been around for some time now, and there are several specialised ICs designed for just that purpose.
 However, most have mediocre distortion performance (typically around 1% for the better versions), and that limits their usefulness.
 Some of the ICs include the Exar XR2206, Maxim MAX038 and Intersil ICL8038, but not all are still available because they are now obsolete.
 If you are interested, look up the details for them - provided you don't need low distortion, one of them may be just what you need.
 Most use 'waveform shaping' to get a passable facsimile of a sinewave (see Section 8 - Waveform Shaping for an example).
 Several low cost function generators are available on-line, and most use one of the common ICs.
 You'll also see many DDS function generators at fairly low cost.
 None of the cheap function generators are suitable if low distortion is needed.

-Note that power supply connections and bypass capacitors are not shown in the drawings that follow.
+Note that power supplies and bypass capacitors are not shown in the drawings that follow.
 Most of the opamp circuits in this article will require ±12-15V DC supplies.
 Although all gain blocks are shown as opamps, in many cases you will have to build a discrete 'opamp' or the circuit will not be satisfactory at high frequencies.
 Most IC opamps will typically be ok up to perhaps 30kHz or so, but if you need good performance up to 100kHz or more, you'll almost always need a discrete circuit or a very fast opamp.
 All opamps (whether IC or discrete) need ceramic bypass caps close to the IC or other parts to prevent instability (either parasitic or continuous RF oscillation).
+Discrete opamps are normally needed if a lamp is used for stabilisation, because the current needed is high enough to cause many opamps to increase their distortion well beyond the quoted figures.

 An oscillator has two very specific requirements.
 The amplifier must be able to perfectly match the losses in the frequency determining network.
 The frequency determining network must be arranged so that the signal fed back to the amplifier results in positive feedback.
 If the gain exceeds that required for oscillation, the output will be distorted, and if it's too low the oscillation will die away to nothing.
 These constraints apply to all analogue oscillators.